Account Configuration Guide

 • RULE062

-By default, CO_DIVIDENDS is applied to the P&L dividends paid/received accounts.
+By default, the system applies CO_DIVIDENDS to the P&L accounts for dividends paid and received.

 The equity method and associates refer to the accounting treatment used when a company holds significant influence, but not control, over another company.
 Under the equity method, the investing company recognizes its investment in the associate on its balance sheet and adjusts it periodically to reflect its share of the associate’s profits or losses and dividends received.
-Associates are companies in which the investing company holds between 20% and 50% of the voting shares and are accounted for using the equity method rather than consolidation.
+When a company owns 20% to 50% of another company’s voting shares, it accounts for that company as an associate using the equity method instead of consolidation.
 This method allows the investing company to accurately reflect its economic interest in the associate’s financial statements.

 • EM_CO_EQUITY1